 Check what's supported

-- For VMware VMs, Azure Migrate Server Migration supports agentless or agent-based migration.
-Verify VMware VM requirements/support for agentless and agent-based migrations.
+- For VMware VMs, Server Migration supports agentless or agent-based migration.
+Verify VMware VM migration requirements and support.

-- Verify migration requirements and support for Hyper-V VMs.
+- Verify migration requirements and support for Hyper-V.

 Review URL/port access